 - 10.4.2.
-The three types of damage the Runner can suffer are meat, net, and brain damage. - MEAT DAMAGE and NET DAMAGE are resolved the same way.
-The Runner randomly trashes one card from their grip for each point of damage suffered. - b.
-For each point of BRAIN DAMAGE suffered, the Runner randomly trashes one card from their grip and has their maximum hand size permanently reduced by 1.
+The three types of damage the Runner can suffer are meat, net, and brain damage. - a.
+MEAT DAMAGE and NET DAMAGE are resolved the same way.
+For each point of damage suffered, one card is randomly trashed from the grip. - b.
+For each point of BRAIN DAMAGE suffered, one card is randomly trashed from the grip and the Runner's maximum hand size is permanently reduced by 1.
 The Runner takes a brain damage token for each brain damage suffered to track the reduction in hand size. - 10.4.3.
 If the Runner suffers more than 1 damage of any type, the cards are randomly trashed simultaneously.